Arthur-Milchior/anki-better-database/README.md

 but only have two fields for this note in the readable database after you did edit it.
 In this case, the note can't be rebuild.

+If the rebuilding was done properly, the table will be dropped from the readable database.

-### Delete the new tables
+### Empty or delete the new tables
-You can destroy the new tables by clicking the button "delete the new tables".
-While you keep the decks default configuration, this action is pretty useless.
+You can destroy or deleted the new tables by clicking the button "delete the new tables" and "empty the new tables".
+While you keep the decks default configuration, deleting the tables is pretty useless.
 It only free spaces on your disk.
+You can use empty table to add contents using either another program or just a database editor.
+You can then port this content into anki using the action "rebuild".

 ### Database constraints
 The tables are created with constraints which should make sens if it